blasimark/DLtorch/README.md

 # Pytorch implementation of FashionMNIST classification.
-Further details in FashionMNIST-pytorch.ipynb
+Further details in the jupyter notebook